-- f) For each position submitted to Maintenance Review, following the Maintenance Pre-Review Process, the JJEC will: - i) Review the revised job description and completed Job Evaluation Maintenance Review Request Questionnaire which describes the changes to the job duties, including the actual change, why the change occurred and/or where it came from and the timing of the change. - ii) Interview the incumbent and the supervisor together, as joint interviews are the preferred approach.
+f) For each position submitted to Maintenance Review, following the Maintenance Pre-Review Process, the JJEC will:

+i) Review the revised job description and completed Job Evaluation Maintenance Review Request Questionnaire which describes the changes to the job duties, including the actual change, why the change occurred and/or where it came from and the timing of the change.

+ii) Interview the incumbent and the supervisor together, as joint interviews are the preferred approach.
 If requested by either the incumbent or supervisor, another management representative may accompany the incumbent to the interview.
 In exceptional circumstances, the Steering Committee will consider alternative approaches on a case by case basis.
-In multi-incumbent positions, one or two of the incumbents on the job will be chosen by the union to represent the position. - iii) Based on all the information gathered, rate the position using the Job Evaluation Plan.
+In multi-incumbent positions, one or two of the incumbents on the job will be chosen by the union to represent the position. iii) Based on all the information gathered, rate the position using the Job Evaluation Plan.
 The JJEC will focus on the changed duties as they impact on the job's skill, effort, responsibilities and working conditions.
-Only factors affected by the changes to the job will be changed during the Maintenance process. - iv) Record the rating decision on the Factor Summary Sheet. - v) The Co-chairs will co-author a report outlining the final rating decisions of the JJEC to the Manager, Employee Systems and Services, who will tabulate the appropriate rate changes to the job grades.
-The Manager, Employee Systems and Services will include this information in a report that will be sent to the Assistant CAO (Human Resources), the President the Recording Secretary of the Union and the CUPE representative at the same time.
+Only factors affected by the changes to the job will be changed during the Maintenance process.

+iv)Record the rating decision on the Factor Summary Sheet.

+v) The Co-chairs will co-author a report outlining the final rating decisions of the JJEC to the Director, Employee Systems and Services, who will tabulate the appropriate rate changes to the job grades.
+The Director, Employee Systems and Services will include this information in a report that will be sent to the Assistant CAO (Human Resources), the President the Recording Secretary of the Union and the CUPE representative at the same time.
 The Assistant CAO (Human Resources) will then communicate the results to the incumbents.

-vi) The Assistant CAO (Human Resources) shall, in writing, inform the incumbent(s) and supervisor of the decision of the JJEC within 15 working days of receiving the report.
+vi)The Assistant CAO (Human Resources) shall, in writing, inform the incumbent(s) and supervisor of the decision of the JJEC within 15 working days of receiving the report.
+A copy of this correspondence shall be forwarded to the Union and the CUPE National Representative.